 We have a large number of panel experts who continue to provide F2F appointments in formally declared Covid secure premises.
 Any panel expert who has previously declared their willingness to provide F2F appointments should contact us immediately if they are no longer able or willing to do so.

 Where possible please send all documentation to us electronically and communicate with us via email.

 Please continue to use our firstname.lastname@example.org email address for sending us new instructions, AND PLEASE PROVIDE AS MUCH CLAIMANT CONTACT INFORMATION AS POSSIBLE, INCLUDING MOBILE PHONE NUMBERS AND EMAIL ADDRESSES TO PREVENT DELAYS DURING THE AUTHORISATION PROCESS.

-If you have any further queries, please contact your relationship manager or email firstname.lastname@example.org.
+If any of our instructing solicitors have further queries, please contact your relationship manager or email firstname.lastname@example.org.

 If any of our panel experts have further queries, please contact any member of our Medical Examiner Liaison Team (MELT) or email email@example.com.